OctopusDeploy/docs/docs/deploying-applications/iis-websites-and-application-pools.md

 :::hint
 **Pre Octopus 3.4.7**
-The *Deploy an IIS Web Site Step* was introduced in Octopus version **3.4.7**.
-Prior to this IIS Web Sites were deployed by enabling the *IIS web site and application pool* feature on a [Deploy a Package Step](/docs/home/deploying-applications/deploying-packages.md).
+TheÂ *Deploy an IIS Web Site Step*Â was introduced in Octopus versionÂ **3.4.7**.
+Prior to this IIS Web Sites were deployed by enabling theÂ *IIS web site and application pool*Â feature on aÂ [Deploy a Package Step](/docs/home/deploying-applications/deploying-packages.md).

 ![](/docs/images/3048088/3277713.png)